molisemahasele/krypt_web3/README.md

 # To get started with CryptoWorldTransfers on your local machine, follow these steps:
 Prerequisites

-    Node.js installed
+    Node.js installed.
-    Ethereum wallet
+    Ethereum wallet.
-    Access to an Ethereum testnet (Ropsten, Rinkeby, etc.) or a local blockchain environment (Ganache)
+    Access to an Ethereum testnet (Ropsten, Rinkeby, etc.) or a local blockchain environment (Ganache).